 Statistics reveal that truck accidents, unfortunately, aren’t an aberration.
 According to data from the Indiana University Public Policy Institute, Indiana experienced 16,550 accidents involving trucks or other large commercial vehicles in 2016.
 Of these accidents, 126 caused deaths, and 2,182 resulted in injuries.

-Use Caution on Indiana’s Most Dangerous Highways
+Use Caution on Indiana’s Most Dangerous Truck Roads & Highways

 Interstate 70, which spans nearly 60 miles between the Illinois state line and the Hendricks County line, has seen more than 500 crashes and several fatalities within the span of only a few years.

 According to National Highway Traffic Safety Administration (NHTSA) truck accident data spanning 10 years from 2007 to 2016, Putnam County contains the deadliest stretch of I-70, with 10 fatalities between Asherville and Belle Union.
-On another stretch of highway less than a mile long between New Lisbon and Spring Grove in Wayne County, six fatalities were recorded.
+On another stretch of road less than a mile long between New Lisbon and Spring Grove in Wayne County, six fatalities were recorded.

 The Borman Expressway (Interstate 80/94) is one of Indiana’s most traveled and deadliest roadways.
 Daily, more than a million vehicles use the Borman Expressway.
 In Lake County, there have been 71 fatalities and another 19 in Porter County along stretches of the expressway, according to the Times of Northwest Indiana.